Silhouettes

 Reverse silhouette: Sunshine, illuminating poplars in front of a dark rock, Natural Bridges National Monument, Utah, United States.
 (Photo copyright © by Kaj Halberg)

 Vorsø is a small island in Horsens Fjord, Denmark, which has been left largely untouched by humans since 1928.
-This interesting nature reserve is described in depth on the page Nature Reserve Vorsø.
+Many subjects from this interesting nature reserve are described on the page Nature Reserve Vorsø.

 Black rain cloud, passing over Vorsø.
 (Photo copyright © by Kaj Halberg)